 Stripe

-It’s easy to provide us the access we need to connect your website with Stripe.
-First, make sure that your Stripe account is fully activated; this is an essential part of the process.
+First, make sure that your Stripe account is fully activated.
 Then, follow the steps in this Stripe support article.
 As you’re going through the steps, remember to:

-• Use the email address of the dedicated project manager you’ve been working with to invite our team.
+• Send the invite to the email address of your dedicated project manager.
 If you don’t have a dedicated project manager, use info@wiredimpact.com.

 • Set the role for the new user to “Administrator”.
 This level of access is necessary for us to hook everything up correctly.